 Welcome to our NEW website to serve Port Colborne and Wainfleet area with a PROBUS Club.
 If you would like to know more about PROBUS Clubs, please visit the PROBUS Canada website.
-Our NEXT meeting will be Wednesday, January 28, 2026 at The Guild Hall, 72 Charlotte Street, Port Colborne, ON, L3K 3C8.
+Our NEXT meeting will be Wednesday, Wednesday 25, 2026 at The Guild Hall, 72 Charlotte Street, Port Colborne, ON, L3K 3C8.
 Doors will open at 9:30 am for coffee and conversation and the meeting will begin at 10:00 am.
-This meeting will also be a Celebration Event as we are now accredited with PROBUS Canada and we will have special guests joining us with greetings from their organizations!

 Wednesday, March 25, 2026